microsoft/debug-adapter-protocol/specification.md

     /**
      * Optional attribute listing the available access types for a potential
      * data breakpoint.
-A UI frontend could surface this information.
+A UI client could surface this information.
      */
     accessTypes?: DataBreakpointAccessType[];